Delicious chocolate cupcake with a gooey Creme Egg hidden inside – these Chocolate Creme Egg Cupcakes are the perfect cupcakes for Easter!

 1-2 tbsp milk

-- Preheat the oven to 200ºC and line a cupcake tin with liners and set aside
+- Preheat the oven to 200ºC (180ºC fan assisted) and line a cupcake tin with liners and set aside

-- Beat softened butter and icing sugar together
+- Beat softened butter until completely softened before adding the icing sugar and slowly mixing

 - Gradually add the milk until it becomes smooth and quite thick – you may not need all of the milk